Yugendaran/WDM_EXP2/README.md

 ### RESULT:
-Thus this program has been successfully executed.
+Thus the Association Rules for Employee dataset using Apriori Algorithm program has been successfully executed.